dafny-lang/dafny/Test/tutorial/induction-principle.md

 Stating an induction principle the way we did above allows to factorize a lot of work, but there are still some issues.
-First, the proof of `Induct_Seq` goes through automatically in this case, but other cases of the AST and other lemmas may require a bit of manual work, for instance by calling intermediate lemmas.
-In order to do so, we might want to access the different values manipulated by the interpreter (the intermediate context `ctx1` for instance).
+First, the proof of `Induct_Seq` goes through automatically in this case, but other cases of the AST and other lemmas may need a bit of manual work, for instance by calling intermediate lemmas.
+In order to do so, we might need to access the different values manipulated by the interpreter (the intermediate context `ctx1` for instance).
 Moreover, it uses forall quantifiers: the instantiation of those quantifiers can be unpredictable, and worse, can lead to context explosions when the proofs become more complex.
 For those reasons, we might want to be a bit more precise.